 Contrasting the first disciples’ experience on the Day of Pentecost with God’s promise in Ezekial: “I will cause breath to enter you and you shall live.”
 The church is called to recognize the signs of the times, the “insurmountable opportunity” of Kairos Palestine, a call to redemption and rebirth.
 The church has done it before and can do it again.

-The Elephant in the Room, St. Johns Episcopal Church of Georgetown – March 30, 2008
+The Elephant in the Room, St. Johns Episcopal Church, Washington DC – March 30, 2008

 The Easter experience is about waking up, being reborn from a previous existence and transformed.
 That requires true seeing and believing, the heart of the religious experience.
 The Christian scriptures that blame the Jews for Jesus death is the elephant we don’t want to deal with, for they have been the source of much persecution.
 We have lived for millennia with the consequences of both anti-Judaic scriptures and the first century struggle between the Jews who became Jesus’ followers and those who would not.
 Today Israel has lost its way and needs to return to the messages of the prophets, to have their eyes opened and to see with their hearts, to remember the lessons of Passover, and to embrace the challenge of Jesus the Jew, the man, the prophet.